insight-platform/Savant/docs/source/getting_started/1_pycharm.rst

 Configure Client Run
 --------------------

-The ``client/run.py`` This is a script that allows you to interact with the module by sending data and receiving results., let's configure the launch command for the script.
+The ``client/run.py`` This is a script that allows you to interact with the module by sending data and receiving results.
+Let's configure the launch command for the script.

 #.
 Open the ``client/run.py`` script

 #.
-Right click of mouse on the tab ``client/run.py`` and choose **Modify Run Configuration** in ""More Run/Debug:
+Right click of mouse on the tab ``client/run.py`` and select **Modify Run Configuration** in ""More Run/Debug:

     .. image:: ../_static/img/dev-env/23-modify-run-configureation.png